aav7fl/website-legacy/_posts/2016-07-02-preventing-windows-application-notifications.md

 # Removing the Notification

 This is a _very quick and dirty_ registry hack to prevent applications from relaying notifications in the system taskbar.
-It works by removing the control permissions for the registry key responsible in the taskbar for that notification such that the application cannot create a new notification entry.
+Windows notifications are sent by writing to a parent registry key associated with an application.
+Each application will attempt to add notifications as a sub-key to the registered parent key.
+By removing my user's permission to write to the parent key, the application will be unable to add sub-keys, and silently fails when it attempts to send notifications.
 I have not noticed any problems yet, but your mileage may vary.

 In case it helps, my machine is using Windows 10 Pro 64-bit.